WinterSnowfall/dxvk-build-tools/README.md

     Run the above whenever you need to build/rebuild dxvk/d8vk/dxvk-tests.
 Note that the scripts will delete the previously compiled binaries if you use the same parameters.
 Back up any folders in the `output` directory if you want to keep older versions around.

-## What about dxvk-native, man?
+## What about dxvk-native?

 That's not covered here, sorry.
 My aim is to provide an easy way to build Wine/Proton/Windows ready dlls for quick testing and development work.
+That being said it should be pretty easy to create a dxvk-native docker builder image retrofitting the existing scripts.

 ## I don't like your scripts at all, they're so bad it makes me sick.
 What should I do?